What Is Art Therapy

 There is a wealth of studies on the relationship between the arts, flow and mental health, and flow-like states have been connected to mindfulness, attention, creativity and even improved cognition.

 Colour theory is the idea that the colours a person is surrounded with can influence the person’s health – whether physical or mental.
-Colour psychology is based on the idea that the colours a sighted person is exposed to can influence that person’s emotions and even on the individual’s health.
+Colour psychology is based on the idea that the colours a sighted person is exposed to can influence that person’s emotions and even the individual’s health.

 In colour theory, every colour, from white to black and everything in between, influences how a person thinks, acts and responds to various stimuli in their world.